 From the very beginning, Polaroid peel-apart film was about fine art and professional photography and, many artists appreciated it and used it.

 It was not just about the quality and longevity of the material, but also about the creative potential that lies in the Polaroid material, its uncontrollability and the possibilities of change or alienation.

 The results can still be admired today.
 Contrary to the misleading stereotype, the Polaroid image is anything but transient.
 Galleries, collections and museums the world over are filled with Polaroid images.

-Jan Hnizdo, who ran the 20x24 studio from the Germany HQ, brought the camera to Prague in the late 2010s, where he opened a studio on Wenceslas Square.
+Jan Hnizdo, who ran the 20x24 Studio and the International Collection from the Germany HQ, brought the camera to Prague in the late 2010s, where he opened a studio on Wenceslas Square.

 In 2018, Markus Mahla acquired this last Polaroid 20x24 Land Camera #5 and founded in 2019 the 20x24 Studio Berlin to continue the journey Edwin Land has begun with this format more than 50 years ago.